 Dentures are a set of false teeth that enable individuals to eat and smile with confidence.
 They are usually made from lifelike resin teeth bonded to a plastic base.

-You may have a ‘complete’ or ‘full’ set of denture which replaces all the natural teeth in either the upper or lower jaw, or a ‘partial’ set to fill in the spaces left by missing teeth.
+You may have a ‘complete’ or ‘full’ set of dentures which replaces all the natural teeth in either the upper or lower jaw, or a ‘partial’ set to fill in the spaces left by missing teeth.

 The dentist will first examine you and determine if dentures are suitable.
 Other options to replace missing teeth include bridge and implants.